My Hypersensitivity Is Real: Why Highly Sensitive People Have ADHD

 “Toughen up!”
 “Don’t be so sensitive.”
 “I can’t believe that bothers you!”
-If you have a high level of sensitivity to physical and/or emotional stimuli, you may have hypersensitivity along with attention deficit disorder.
+If you are highly sensitive to physical and/or emotional stimuli, you may have hypersensitivity — a condition common among adults with ADHD.

 What Is Hypersensitivity?

-I first learned about the genetic nature of hypersensitivity by reading Scattered, by Gabor Maté, M.D., a physician and psychotherapist.
+I first learned about the genetic nature of hypersensitivity by reading Scattered (#CommissionsEarned), by Gabor Maté, M.D., a physician and psychotherapist.
 “People with ADHD are hypersensitive,” says Maté.
 “That is not a fault, it is how they were born.
 It is their inborn temperament.”
-When I read Aron’s The Highly Sensitive Person, I finally recognized this sensitivity in myself.
+When I read Aron’s The Highly Sensitive Person (#CommissionsEarned), I finally recognized this sensitivity in myself.
 According to Aron, 15 to 20 percent of the population is born with a high level of sensitivity.

 “When you know that you are highly sensitive, it reframes your life,” says Aron.
 Knowing that you have this trait will enable you to make better decisions.
 “Sensitive people have to live differently in order to be comfortable.”